timothywcrane/RTFM/README.md

 Minimal Dependencies:

 * nix (tested so far exclusively on Debian Buster... but AFAIK it should work on just about anything with the other dependencies installed)
 * bash - (may work in other shells but my #! announces bash)
 * enscript - to created a ps file, the P (postscript) in PDF
 * ghostscript - To take the ps file and create a PDF via it's ps2pdf command
 * alsa-utils for end-of-script audio notification via aplay.

+ How To Run:

+* Download Zip
+* Unzip
+* Navigate to the NTFM-main directory using your terminal or emulator
+* chmod +x rtfm.sh
+* ./rtfm.sh
+* Follow on-screen queues